jameskraus/dark-every-day-calendar/README.md

 I wanted an Every Day Calendar that would dim at night when I completed my goal of going to bed on time.
 As you can imagine, a bright board of glowing lights isn't the best for sleeping.
 Thankfully the Every Day Calendar has a helpful programming port and the default firmware is online for free.
 I added a few tweaks that make the calendar better for use near bedtime.
 Whenever you touch a day:

 - The calendar brightness dims
-- The calendar only shows the beginning and end of streaks of days
+- The calendar only shows the beginning and end of your most recent streak of days

 After 8 hours the calendar will wake out of dark mode so you view all your touched days during the daytime.